andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 ## PROPOSAL FOR A FINAL PAPER IDEA

-You must propose (to the instructor) a topic on which you will write at length (6-8 pages).
+You must propose a topic on which you will write at length (6-8 pages).
 The proposal itself can be fairly short - about half a page.
 It must discuss some of the main points you might hit in your paper, but of course you don't need to have spelled them all out to yourself in detail yet.
+See assignments link for due date.

 ## FINAL PAPER